markleboeuf/website-hugo/content/portfolio/forecasting_regressors.md

 The above plot suggests that playoff games/wins do relate to page views.
 Now we'll do some validation work to see if including this information as an external regressor actually improves our forecasts.

-### Model Selection And Validation
+### Model Selection and Validation

-Since the period we want to forecast for is Jan/Feb 2015, we'll hold out the two months of traffic results from Jan/Feb 2014 as a way to identify which inputs will likely yield the most accurate forecasts.
+Since the period we want to forecast is Jan/Feb 2015, we'll hold out the two months of traffic results from Jan/Feb 2014 as a way to identify which inputs will likely yield the most accurate forecasts.
 We will specify an ARIMA model with a single external regressor (games won and games played), and compare the results on our validation set against an ARIMA model that relies on history alone.

 ```r
 # filter data until last year and create training and validation time periods